ionic-team/ionic-site/content/docs/intro/tutorial/index.md

 - `start` will tell the CLI create a new app.
 - `MyIonic2Project` will be the directory name and the app name from your project.
 - `tutorial` will be the starter template for your project.
-- `--v2` tells the CLI that you want a 2.0 project.

 Along with creating your project, this will also install [npm modules](../../resources/what-is/#npm) for the application, and get [Cordova](../../resources/what-is/#cordova) set up and ready to go.